 CAPER’s comprehensive research program spans Power Delivery Infrastructure and Systems, Power Utilization and Energy Efficiency, Power Generation, Storage and Integration, Data Management, Analytics and Security, Energy Policy, Markets and Economics.

 Power Delivery Infrastructure and Systems

 The electrical utility industry is experiencing major changes from its historical business structure of a vertically integrated utility to a combination of several different models.
 However, the basic function of the industry, to produce and to deliver power, safely and reliably, has not changed.
-The restructuring of the industry has created uncertainty that has contributed to limited investment and improvements in the infrastructure.
-Additionally, pressures continue to reduce the cost of the electricity.
+New government Standards and Regulations have created uncertainty that is driving unprecedented change in the infrastructure, from distribution to generation.
+Additionally, pressures continue to reduce the cost of the electricity to support economic growth.

-This theme of research focuses on improving the performance of T&D systems by finding new applications for innovative technologies, integrating an increased penetration of distributed generation resources and desiring a resiliency to extreme weather impacts on the power delivery system.
+This theme of research focuses on maintaining and improving the performance of T&D systems by finding new applications for innovative technologies, integrating an increased penetration of distributed generation resources during normal operations while improving resiliency to extreme weather impacts and other disturbances on power delivery systems.

 Potential research topics include: